 Plastic water bottles, for instance, take over 400 years to decompose, and some can take up to 1000 years to biodegrade.
-That would be a problem if thousands of bottles made their way to the oceans, but an average 8 million metric tons of plastic makes its way into the sea every year, which means the earth not only has a problem, it has a very big one.
+That would be a problem if thousands of bottles made their way to the, but an average 8 million metric tons of plastic makes its way into the sea every year, which means the earth not only has a problem, it has a very big one.

 Stop using trash bags.